-All other product names, company names, trademarks, service marks or registered marks are the property of their respective owners and should be treated as such.
-Some names, company names and data used in examples and help content may be fictitious and are used for illustration purposes only.
+All other product names, company names, trademarks, and service marks are the property of their respective owners and should be treated as such.
+Some names, company names, and data used in examples and help content may be fictitious and are used for illustration purposes only.
 Any resemblance to a real person or company is purely coincidental.

-Software License Agreement
+[Software License Agreement](#)

-Please see the Software License Agreement in the file named License in your Quicken 2000 folder for the terms and conditions under which the Software is licensed to you.
+Please see the Software License Agreement in the file named License in your Quicken 2001 folder for the terms and conditions under which the Software is licensed to you.